The Channel Program for Resin (and silicone, acrylic, etc.)

 Pour about 1/16" layer in the bottom of each mold slot.
 More is OK but not advantageous.

 After this has firmed up, pour a larger layer on top.
 This serves 2 purposes: it gives the wand some structural backbone, and the pgm it will get (March2015A) is a great program from Joe which is good against a broad spectrum of evil critters and moreover, is a bit synergistic with the Channel Pgm.
 Wands made this way will be a bit better (maybe 10%) than solid Channel Pgm only.
 However, if using shallow molds like some cheap grocery-store trays which make thin 3" wands, you can just pour the one pgm only.
-Update: Lately I don't even mess around with 2 pgms.
-In the interest of efficient, quantity production, I only pour the Channel Pgm, rather thinly (pic).
+Update: Lately I don't even mess around with these other slightly synergistic pgms.
+In the interest of efficient, quantity production, I only pour the Channel Pgm, rather thinly.
+But I do a layer that Channels Joe's stuff on top of the one that does mine.
+Joe's stuff has some functionality that mine lacks, so this is worthwhile and very powerful.
+Joe doesn't mind.
+You can also do a 3rd layer to channel your own stuff, for a triple decker.

 Once cured, mark the yang ends and remove from mold.